MarvNC/wikipedia-yomitan/readme.md

 bun run start -a
 ```

-You must be running this in linux with `bzip2` installed.

 If you want to export a minimal dictionary with 1000 lines for testing, set an
 environment variable: